 Catherine took care of the orphans too.
 She built state-funded orphanages in the two largest cities: Moscow and St. Petersburg.

-Both institutions raised and thoroughly educated the children, at the same level that the other schools.
+Both institutions raised and thoroughly educated the children, like the other schools.
 Plus, the pupils learned a professional craft according to their abilities, such as accountancy or metallurgy.
 And if they were inclined to keep studying, they were prepared for university.

-Catherine the Great expanded the existing universities and created several more, especially technical ones, as she wanted Russia to have more scientists.
+Catherine the Great expanded the existing universities.
+And she created several more, especially technical ones, as she wanted Russia to have more scientists.

 The tsarina founded the State University of Land Management, based in Moscow and dedicated to training highly qualified personnel for agriculture (Russia’s economy depended on agriculture); Saint-Petersburg Mining University, to produce engineers specialized in the mining and metals industries (an area she wanted to develop); and Moscow State University of Geodesy and Cartography, which trained students in the Earth Sciences.
 All of those universities still exist.